webosbrew/hyperion-webos/README.md

 * `libvt`: may cause flickering or "No Signal" until reboot
 * Everything is based on highly platform-specific reverse-engineered internal system APIs.
 Standard no-warranty clauses apply.
-* Binary has to be named "hyperion-webos" because of hard coded path calculation - doesn't got it better yet

 ## Backends
 This software uses multiple capture backends, that may work differently on some